NaturalIntelligence/Stubmatic/README.md

 ```

 Stubby DB is currently supporting following strategies;

 1. first-found : In above example, whichever file is found first, serve that response.
 2. random : In above example, serve any file from mentioned list.
-	3. round-robin : In above example, serve the files in sequencial order.
+3. round-robin : In above example, serve the files in sequential order.
 So on second same request, it'll serve response from file2.xml

-Comming soon
+Coming soon
-	- random + first-found
+* random + first-found
-	- round-robin + no-repeat
+* round-robin + no-repeat
-	- random + no-repeat
+* random + no-repeat
-	- many others
+* many others

 ####Latency
 When you want to serve the response with some delay.
 It may be useful to test negative scenarios or for performance test.